rdmaw/SoulsSpeedruns-Save-Organizer/README.md

 rm -rf SoulsSpeedruns-Save-Organizer
 ```

-The README from the official repo begins below this line
+Below this line begins the unmodified README from the official repository:

 ---